subquery/documentation/docs/run_publish/references.md

 Use `--targetHeight=<blockNumber>` with `reindex` to remove indexed data and reindex from specified block height.
 `-f`, `--subquery` flag must be passed in, to set path of the targeted project.

+::: info Note
-:::note Once the command is executed, the application would exit upon completion.
+Once the command is executed, the application would exit upon completion.

-(If the set targetHeight is less than the declared starting height, it would execute the `force-clean` command).
+If the set targetHeight is less than the declared starting height, it would execute the `force-clean` command.
 ```shell
 subql-node -f /example/subql-project reindex --targetHeight=30
 ```

 ### force-clean
-This command forces the project schemas and tables to be regenerated, helpful to use when iteratively developing graphql schemas such that new runs of the project are always working with a clean state.
+This command forces the project schemas and tables to be regenerated.
+It is helpful to use when iteratively developing graphql schemas in order to ensure a clean state when starting a project.
 Note that this flag will also wipe all indexed data.
 This will also drop all related schema and tables of the project.

 `-f`, `--subquery` flag must be passed in, to set path of the targeted project.

+::: info Note
-:::note Similar to `reindex` command, the application would exit upon completion
+Similar to `reindex` command, the application would exit upon completion

 ```shell
 subql-node -f /example/subql-project force-clean
 ```